Media Training 101: Tips for a Successful Interview

 If all else fails and you can’t remember a single thing, just relax, take a few seconds to compose yourself, and be confident.
 Lastly, did I mention, DON’T FORGET TO MENTION YOUR BOOK?!

-Carina Sammartino is President and Founder of Parallel 33 Public Relations & Literary Services.
+Carina Sammartino is President of Parallel 33 Public Relations.
 Find her at www.parallel33pr.com.